Frequently asked questions

 ANMI funds are allocated with the aim of maximising benefits for Australian exporters and ensuring value for money.

 National peak industry bodies may apply as a consortium which may include sub-national peak industry bodies, RDCs, S&Ts and others.
+ANMI is geared around support for industry.
+If you are part of an industry, we want to clearly understand how you will drive engagement and impact the wider industry.
+For example, how will you collaborate across various stakeholders.

-All procured activities will be subject to Commonwealth Procurement Rules and guidelines
+All procured activities will be subject to Commonwealth Procurement Rules and Guidelines.

 ANMI will complement the suite of Trade services currently provided by Austrade, including 1:1 client servicing, trade missions and events, financial assistance via an Export Market Development Grant, and digital resources such as the Go Global Toolkit.
 ANMI’s focus is on working with national peak industry bodies to support Australian exporters impacted by recent global trade changes.